aamodatre/QOSF-2021-Cohort-4/README.md

 1. Numbers which do not satisfy the specified criterion are repeated more than twice.
     - For example, in the input array [1 1 1 5], 1 is incorrectly identified as the correct solution instead of 5.

-2. Multiple 'solution' numbers are repeated several times.
+2. Multiple 'solution' numbers are repeated in the user-input array.
     - For example, input array [1 3 1 2] contains two instances of '1' and one instance of the '2', both of which satisfy aforemention criteria, and are solutions.
 However, all three of these may not be correctly idenfified.

 _**Alternative**_